-Mialy’s thesis is an empirically rich monograph with all the depth and detail that this permits (to be available on SERVAL eventually), but that hasn’t stopped her from publishing articles from her work:
+Mialy’s thesis is an empirically rich monograph with all the depth and detail that this permits (full text available here), but that hasn’t stopped her from publishing articles from her work:

 - Andriamahefazafy, M, CA Kull & L Campling (2019) Connected by sea, disconnected by tuna?
 Challenges to regionalism in the Southwest Indian Ocean.
 Journal of the Indian Ocean Region 15 (1):58-77. link, author version pdf